MrSchyzo/about-me/content/content/about.md

 # Who I am
 ## Aseptic info
 My name is Marco Catapano and I was born in Pisa some point in time in the 90s.
-I lived there for 28 years before moving, not so far away, in Pistoia.
+I lived there for 28 years before moving around in other Tuscanian cities.

 I graduated in Computer Science in Pisa and, predictably enough, since then I worked (and am working) as a Software Engineer/Developer (I still can't differentiate the two terms, so I'll say both).